chris-armstrong/opam-cross-lambda/README.md

 I was interested in building a cross-compiler for Linux targeting specific GLibc versions for building code to run on AWS Lambda.
 AWS Lambda uses a specific Amazon Linux version running on x86_64-linux, which can be difficult to target even with an x86_64-linux distribution, simply because of glibc version incompatibilities.

 Furthermore, you may be building on Windows or MacOS X; in both scenarios you need a cross-compiler.
+On Linux you still need a cross-compiler because you are targeting a different glibc version and possibly a different CPU architecture.

 Setting up a cross-compile environment is time-consuming and difficult (obtaining the right sources, getting older versions of glibc, gcc, binutils, etc. to compile). [zig's cross-compilation facilities for C](https://zig.guide/build-system/cross-compilation/) can make much of this process unnecessary, simplifying it considerably.